Saltwater Angler Fishing Report -Mid December 2017

 Saltwater Angler Fishing Report – March 30, 2016

 Hello Anglers, with a warm welcome from The Saltwater Angler!
 The forecast looks good for the 1st week of April.
-We will have moderate winds out of south and the water has really warmed up.
+We will 1557723_10151861907466616_154078149_nhave moderate winds out of south and the water has really warmed up.
 Tarpon are the big news this week.
 The migratory tarpon are ever where.
-Many captains are…READ MORE…
+Many captains are…READ MORE

 Fishing Report – January 2016